May 11, Thursday, Day 31, MM 475; Charleston, South Carolina

-It’s been a month – we left Islamorada on April 11!
-It’s been quite a month due to challenges with the boat and our learning curve regarding navigating and operating a 40′ cruiser but also with so many joys that come from being on the water and visiting new places.
+It’s been a month – we left Islamorada, Florida on April 11.
+It’s been quite a month due to challenges with the boat and our learning curve regarding navigating and operating a 40′ cruiser, but also with so many joys that come from being on the water and visiting new places.

 Today we started early and enjoyed traveling between marshes and low-lands and then into the busy Charleston, SC harbor around mid-afternoon.

 We headed to the Cooper River Marina which took us off the intracostal path and we had to rely on our own navigation.
 We found our way and Dirk again brought the boat in smoothly with 3 (!) dock hands ready to help us.
 Very nice.
 The marina also gave us a ride to the historical area of the city.